jz-myproduct/MyProduct-app/README.md

 Open-source product management tool.
 Collect customer feedback, prioritize new features and share plans with your users!

 Try the app on https://myproduct.janzabloudil.cz/!
+You can create your own account or log in with a testing user.
+Testing user credentials: `t@t.tt:heslo123`.

 ## Features